 Spindrift Research

 Exploring consciousness and prayer

 The FAQ link above has 21 questions about the Spindrift Research.
-Please click your mouse over the FAQ link above.
+You are welcome to click your mouse over the FAQ link above.

 In 1969, Bruce and John Klingbeil began Spindrift Research.
 The father and son worked as Christian Science practitioners.
-In the afternoons, they worked as Christians in science applying the scientific method on the effects of Quality thoughts and non-quality thoughts on experiments of healing.
+In the afternoons, they worked as Christians in science applying the scientific method on the effects of Quality thoughts and non-quality thoughts on experiments of prayer.
 People notice when prayers are not answered.
-On a positive note, modest evidence of prayers which do produce sublte answers, should trigger a curiosity worth investigation by some scientists and members of the public.
+On the positive side, modest examples of prayers that do produce subtle answers, should trigger a curiosity worth investigation by some scientists and members of the public.

-Spindrift tested two different premises of prayer.
+Spindrift tested two agendas of prayer.
 These two intentions showed perceptible differences.
-The two premises are: Volitional effects.
+The two premises are: Volitional effects .
 Volitional effects are 'willful and pushy' effects.
-The other premise is holy Quality effects.
-Qualtiy effects monitor and reference 'norms of order.'
-Quality holy prayer fights for order to form out of chaos.
+The other premise is holy Quality effects .
+Quality effects monitor and reference 'norms of order.'
+Quality holy prayer fights for order to emerge out of chaos.
+Quality effects produce improvements as a recognizable order.
 Order improves a situation.
-Quality effects produce improvements.
-Pushy effects usually produce disorder.
+In contrast, pushy effects usually produce a subtle disorder as change.

 The word spindrift means the turbulence atop waves during a storm in the ocean.
 The waves toss a fast stirring spray at the top of the waves.
 This fast spray is called spindrift.
 Spindrift spray hurts when it hits people in the face.
 Spindrift waves symbolize human thoughts being stirred-up for change.

-The name Spindrift became a perfect fit because it described the turbulence and opposition to testing prayer in a science lab and the bizarre deaths of the two Spindrift founders.
+The name Spindrift became a perfect fit because it described the turbulence and opposition to testing prayer in a science laboratory and the bizarre deaths of the two Spindrift founders.

-Prayer is a popular universal subject to study.
+Prayer is a popular universal subject of interest.
 Jesus Christ tells us people who pray are peacemakers.
 Yet some people felt Spindrift crossed the line when people volunteered to have their private prayers tested in a science lab.
 You would assume there would be enthusiasm for the scientific study of prayer.
 Unfortunately, the reality was far different.
 The members of Spindrift were chastised for testing prayer.

-I was fortunate to meet the Klingbeil founders of Spindrift.
-Their work bridged a gap which has tracked the effects of some prayers.
-Skeptics have fun with the teasers, moral failures, and anomalies of Christianity.
-Now skeptics include Spindrift's attempts to bring a fresh perspective between religion, consciousness, and science.
+I was fortunate to meet the founders of Spindrift, the Klingbeils.
+Their work has tracked the effects of some prayers.
+Skeptics have fun with the teasers, moral failures, and anomalies of Christianity and religion.
+Now skeptics include Spindrift's attempts to bring a fresh perspective about religion, consciousness, science experiments, and technology taking-over our minds and lives.

 Negative prayers have no religious boundaries.
-Spindrift was the first group to warn the public about the negative and ugly prayers which some religions pray.
+Spindrift was the first group to warn the public about the negative and ugly prayers that some religions pray.
 The most well-known negative prayers are transmitted by Islamic terrorists.
-Spindrift found many people disbelieved any religion would pray negative prayers toward anyone even after 911.
+Spindrift found many people disbelieved any religion would pray negative prayers toward anyone even after the dark prayers of 911.

+Spindrift Research